Roderick R. Allen: Interwar period

-From 1932 to 1934, Allen was appointed an Instructor at the Command and General Staff School.
-He graduated from the Chemical Warfare School in 1934, the Army War College in Carlisle, Pennsylvania in 1935, and the Naval War College in Newport, Rhode Island in 1936.
-Allen was a staff officer, with the Plans and Training Division, Office of the Chief of Staff, G-3 Division at the War Department General Staff in Washington, DC, from 1936 to 1940.
-He was promoted to Lieutenant Colonel on 1 August 1938.
+From 1932 to 1934, Allen was appointed an instructor at the Command and General Staff School.
+He graduated from the Chemical Warfare School in 1934, the Army War College in Carlisle, Pennsylvania, in 1935, and the Naval War College in Newport, Rhode Island, in 1936.
+Allen was a staff officer, with the Plans and Training Division, Office of the Chief of Staff, G-3 Division at the War Department General Staff in Washington, D.C., from 1936 to 1940.
+He was promoted to lieutenant colonel on 1 August 1938.

 In July 1940, he was made Executive Officer, First Armored Regiment, Fort Knox, Kentucky.
 In April 1940, he was transferred to the 3rd Armored Division, at Camp Beauregard, Louisiana.
-On 14 October, he was promoted to Colonel, and took command of the 32rd Armored Regiment of the 3rd Armored Division.
+On 14 October, he was promoted to colonel, and took command of the 32rd Armored Regiment of the 3rd Armored Division.

 World War II

-In January 1942, Allen became Chief of Staff for the 6th Armored Division under command of Major General William H. H. Morris Jr. He was promoted to Brigadier General, on May 23 and given command of Combat Command A, 4th Armored Division, and participated in maneuvers at the Tennessee Maneuver Area in Watertown, Tennessee in 1942 and at the California-Arizona Maneuver Area (CAMA), California (1942–43).
+In January 1942, Allen became Chief of Staff for the 6th Armored Division under command of Major General William H. H. Morris Jr. He was promoted to brigadier general, on May 23 and given command of Combat Command A, 4th Armored Division, and participated in maneuvers at the Tennessee Maneuver Area in Watertown, Tennessee, in 1942 and at the California-Arizona Maneuver Area (CAMA), California (1942–43).
 From October 1943 to September 1944 he was the inaugural commander the 20th Armored Division at Camp Campbell, Kentucky after its initial activation.
-He was promoted to Major General, Army of the United States, on February 23, 1944.
+He was promoted to major general, Army of the United States, on February 23, 1944.

 On 20 September 1944, Major General Allen was given command of the 12th Armored Division (12th AD) immediately prior to the division being sent to the European Theater of Operations, taking over command from Major General Douglass T. Greene., commanding the division in Europe from September 1944 through August 1945.
 The division was attached to the 7th Army, commanded by Lieutenant General Alexander Patch, which had landed in the south of France in August 1944 as part of Operation Dragoon.
-On September 15, 1944 the 7th Army including the 12th AD was put under the field control of the Sixth United States Army Group, commanded by Gen. Jacob Devers, which also included the French First Army under French General Jean de Lattre de Tassigny.
+On September 15, 1944, the 7th Army including the 12th AD was put under the field control of the Sixth United States Army Group, commanded by Gen. Jacob Devers, which also included the French First Army under French General Jean de Lattre de Tassigny.
 In November 1944, the 12th AD under Allen joined up with the 7th Army at Rouen.